MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/map-aad.md

 These steps are only relevant to search administrators who are setting up a [Salesforce](salesforce-connector.md) connector by Microsoft with search permissions for "Only people with access to this data source" and identity type "AAD."
 The following steps walk you through how to map your Azure AD user properties to your users' **Federation IDs**.

-> [!Note] If you are setting up a [Salesforce connector](salesforce-connector.md) and select **Only people with access to this data source** and identity type **non-AAD** on the search permissions screen, refer to the [Map your non-Azure AD Identities](map-non-aad.md) article for steps on how to map non-Azure AD identities.
+> [!NOTE] If you are setting up a [Salesforce connector](salesforce-connector.md) and select **Only people with access to this data source** and identity type **non-AAD** on the search permissions screen, refer to the [Map your non-Azure AD Identities](map-non-aad.md) article for steps on how to map non-Azure AD identities.

 ## Steps for mapping your Azure AD properties